alexbosworth/LN-PPV/README.md

 ----------------------- LN-PPV-END ------------------------
 ```

-Next, a piece of software on the side of the client (e.g. browser extension) would find the invoice block and after successful payment decrypt the content and display it to the user.
+Next, a piece of software on the side of the client (e.g. browser extension) would find the invoice block and after successful payment decrypt (obtaing a preimage) the user is able to:
+1. Obtain the data decryption key by decrypt the Description field using preimage as a key
+2. Decrypt the data section of the "packet"
+3. Replace the "packet" with the decrypted content

 There's no need for additional server-client communication (apart from payment settlement).

 Additionaly (depending on the usecase and security concerns) content encryption key can be the same as preimage.
 This trick allows for the payer to "leak" the decryption key to other nodes along the route path.